chaolongwang/SEEKIN/README.md

 Our SEEKIN estimators are also applicable to high-quality genotyping data, such as those from array-genotyping or deep whole-genome sequencing studies.
 In this special case of no genotype uncertainty, SEEKIN performs similarly to existing kinship estimation programs.

 In terms of implementation, SEEKIN utilizes a "single producer/consumer" design for parallel computation and takes the standard gzipped VCF file as the input.
 SEEKIN is both computationally and memory efficient and is scalable to estimate pairwise kinship between 10,000s of individuals on a typical computing cluster.

-If you have any bug reports or questions, please send an email to Jinzhuang Dou at <douj@gis.a-star.edu.sg> or Chaolong Wang at <wangcl@gis.a-star.edu.sg>.
+If you have questions or find any bug in the software, please email Jinzhuang Dou at <douj@gis.a-star.edu.sg> or [Chaolong Wang](http://chaolongwang.github.io) at <wangcl@gis.a-star.edu.sg>.

 ## 2. Citation for SEEKIN

 Details of our SEEKIN method can be found at:
-Dou, J. et al. Estimation of kinship coefficients using sparse sequencing data.
+* Dou, J. et al. Estimation of kinship coefficients using sparse sequencing data.
 (Manuscript submitted)

 ## 3. Dependencies
-* gcc >= 4.9
+* gcc compiler (version >= 4.9)
 * [OpenBLAS](http://www.openblas.net/)
 * [Armadillo](http://arma.sourceforge.net/)